open-telemetry/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 ## Metrics

-[Metrics](/docs/concepts/signals/metrics) combine individual measurements into aggregations, and produce data which is constant as a function of system load.
+[Metrics](/docs/concepts/signals/metrics) combine individual measurements into aggregates, and produce data which is constant as a function of system load.
-The aggregations lack details required to diagnose low level issues, but complement spans by helping to identify trends and providing application runtime telemetry.
+Aggregates lack details required to diagnose low level issues, but complement spans by helping to identify trends and providing application runtime telemetry.